Can Combat Wound Your Soul? Overcoming PTSD

 Combat may have wounded your body.
 Combat may have wounded your mind.
 The question for you to consider is this:

 We believe that combat wounds the soul and that healing soul wounds may unlock ultimate healing from PTSD.
 There are many symptoms associated with combat trauma.
 You could probably make a lengthy list of them yourself.

 Imagine a picture of a tree.
 You can see both above and below the ground.
-The portion of the tree above ground can be associated with physical fruit.
-The part of the tree below ground can be labeled spiritual roots.
+The portion of the tree above the ground can be associated with physical fruit.
+The part of the tree below ground can be labeled as spiritual roots.

 Many of us spend the majority of our lives trying to manage and treat the symptoms that we experience in the physical sense – the things we’ve just labeled as physical fruit on our trees.
 These symptoms could include anger, depression, sleeplessness, relationship dysfunction, or substance abuse.

 We may have used therapy, prescription medication, or self-medication to reduce the impact of those symptoms on our day-to-day lives.
 However, for many of us, life hasn’t become easier.
 In fact, things may be getting worse.
 Have you ever pulled a weed from the ground only to see a new weed spring up in its place a few weeks later?

 This is how it is with many of the struggles you may have been facing since returning home.
 If you don’t dig down deep to grab the issue by the root, a new issue will pop up in its place.
 If you leave the spiritual root issues unresolved, your physical fruit issues will continue to exist and grow out of control.